Doctoral Researcher in the Educational Technologies at DIPF

 Information Center for Education

 Daniel graduated with M.Sc. in Computer Science in 2015.
 After that, he worked as a software developer before joining the EduTec team at the end of 2017.
-He is currently developing and researching tools that support self-regulated learning.
-Beyond that, he is interested in Virtual Reality and the way that physiological parameters affect learning.
+During his time at DIPF he developed and researched tools that support self-regulated learning.
+Beyond that, he was interested in Virtual Reality and the way that physiological parameters affect learning.
+Daniel successfully defended his PhD thesis on technological responses to distracting media multitasking in digital learning environments in December 2023.

 • Technological assistance to reduce academic procrastination